Dracaena trifasciata: Cultivation and uses

-Like some other members of its genus, D. trifasciata yields bowstring hemp, a strong plant fiber once used to make bowstrings.
+Like other members of its genus, D. trifasciata yields bowstring hemp, a strong plant fiber once used to make bowstrings.

 It is now used predominantly as an ornamental plant, outdoors in warmer climates, and indoors as a houseplant in cooler climates.
 It is popular as a houseplant because it is tolerant of low light levels and irregular watering; during winter, it needs only one watering every couple of months.
 It will rot easily if overwatered.
 It is commonly recommended to beginners interested in cultivating houseplants for its easy care.

-The NASA Clean Air Study found D. trifasciata has the potential to filter indoor air, removing 4 of the 5 main toxins involved in the effects of sick building syndrome.
+The NASA Clean Air Study found D. trifasciata has the potential to filter indoor air, removing four of the five main toxins involved in the effects of sick building syndrome.
 However, its rate of filtration is too slow for practical indoor use.

 It can be propagated by cuttings or by dividing the rhizome.
 The first method has the disadvantage that the variegation will be lost.

-D. trifasciata is considered by some authorities a potential weed in Australia, although widely used as an ornamental, in the tropics outdoors in pots and garden beds and in temperate areas as an indoor plant.
+D. trifasciata is considered by some authorities a potential weed in Australia.
+It is widely used as an ornamental in the tropics outdoors in pots and garden beds, and in temperate areas as an indoor plant.

 The plant contains saponins which are mildly toxic to dogs and cats and can lead to gastrointestinal upset if consumed.

-In South Africa, it is also used to treat ear infections.
+In South Africa, it is used to treat ear infections.